brown-mpa-datasci/brown-mpa-datasci.github.io/src/foundations/git.md

 and we should see some output like this:

 ```
-On branch master
+On branch main

 No commits yet

 nothing to commit (create/copy files and use "git add" to track)
 ```

-As this output suggests, we are on the `master` branch in this repository, and we have not yet made any commits.
+As this output suggests, we are on the `main` branch in this repository, and we have not yet made any commits.

 ### Making our First Commit